hkabbech/TrackSegNet/paper/paper.md

 # Summary

+`TrackSegNet` is a python program to run from command line, which permits the classification and segmentation of trajectories into diffusive states by computing trajectory features which are used as inputs to a supervised deep neural network.
+After segmentation, `TrackSegNet` further estimates the motion parameters (the diffusion constant $D$ and anomalous exponent $\alpha$) for each segmented track using the mean squared displacement (MSD) analysis.
+The measured features and resulting segmentation are stored as CSV files which can be useful for subsequent work (probability calculations, generate figures for scientific publication, etc.).
+Originally developped for the quantification of protein dynamics using single-particle tracking (SPT) experiments, its use can be extended to any type of trajectory dataset.

+# Statment of need

 Recent advances in the field of microscopy allow the capture, at nanometer resolution, of the motion of fluorescently-labeled particles in live cells such as proteins or chromatin loci.
 Therefore, the development of methods to characterize the dynamics of a group of particles has become more than necessary [@munoz2021:2021].
-When multiple types of motion are present in a dataset (e.g., confined, superdiffusive) due to the properties of the labeled molecule, a typical analysis is the classification and segmentation of the trajectories into diverse diffusive state.
+A typical analysis is the classification and segmentation of trajectories into diverse diffusive state, when multiple types of motion are present in a dataset (e.g., confined, superdiffusive) due to the properties of the labeled molecule (e.g., protein bound/unbound to the DNA).

-`TrackSegNet` is a python program to run from command line, which permits the classification and segmentation of trajectories into diffusive states by computing trajectory features which are used as inputs to a supervised deep neural network.
-After segmentation, `TrackSegNet` further estimates the motion parameters (the diffusion constant $D$ and anomalous exponent $\alpha$) for each segmented track through the mean squared displacement (MSD) analysis [@Metzler:2014].
-The measured features and resulting segmentation are stored as CSV files which can be useful for subsequent work (probability calculations, figures for scientific publication, etc.).
-Originally developped for the quantification of protein dynamics using single-particle tracking (SPT) experiments, its use can be extended to any type of trajectory dataset.

 # Method